NigelEarle/DevLeague-Modules/Algorithms/GraphsAndTrees/README.md

 ## Topics
 ### Binary Trees
 * **In-Order:** Traverse left node, current node, then right [usually used for binary search trees]
-* **Pre-Order:**Traverse current node, then left node, then right node.
+* **Pre-Order:** Traverse current node, then left node, then right node.
-* **Post-Order:**Traverse left node, then right node, then current node.
+* **Post-Order:** Traverse left node, then right node, then current node.
-* **Insert Node:**On a binary search tree, we insert a value v, by comparing it to the root.
+* **Insert Node:** On a binary search tree, we insert a value v, by comparing it to the root.
 If v > root, we go right, and else we go left.
 We do this until we hit an empty spot in the tree.

 ###Graph Traversal
-* **Depth-first Search [DFS]:**DFS involves searching a node and all its children before proceed- ing to its siblings.
+* **Depth-first Search [DFS]:** DFS involves searching a node and all its children before proceeding to its siblings.
-* **Breadth-first Search [BFS]:**BFS involves searching a node and its siblings before going on to any children.
+* **Breadth-first Search [BFS]:** BFS involves searching a node and its siblings before going on to any children.

 ## Acceptance
 ### Binary Trees